 Legitimacy not required.

-Society in the U.S. is woefully unable to think critically about so much of what is goes on around them in digital form.
-Our level of awareness, best-practices and behaviors, ability to discern with probing questions and make objective decisions about fundamental aspects of a cyber-centric life, make us a target for actors everywhere.
+Society in the U.S. is woefully unable to think critically about so much of what is going on around them in digital form.
+Our level of awareness, best-practices and behaviors, ability to discern with probing questions, and make objective decisions about fundamental aspects of a cyber-centric life, make us a target for actors everywhere.

 We, in the U.S., are the world's shortest path to the riches of power and wealth in the Digital Age.

-Digital complexities and risks are existential risks to the democracy
+Digital Complexity and Risk are Existential to the Democracy

 First up, a seminal article by cybersecurity guru Krebs.
 Brian Krebs is the #1 gumshoe in cybersecurity.

 "Cybercriminals are launching large-volume campaigns in a highly personalized way."

 On August 2nd, Krebs reported "The Year Targeted Phishing Went Mainstream."
 Krebs can connect the dots in cyber like no one else, and this is what he sees: